Monday, December 10, 2012

-(In case you haven't figured it out yet, I'll clue you in.
+(By the way, in case you haven't figured it out yet, I'll clue you in.
 My goal is to write 365 really good pieces.
-Once I've done that, I'll keep trotting them out in perpetuity and never write anything new again.
-So far, I've got about six.
-Your count may be lower.)
+Once I've done that, I'll keep trotting them out in perpetuity and never again write anything new.
+So far, I figure I've got about forty-six, but your count may be lower.)

-Anyway, without further ado, here's Solomon The Milkman.
+Anyway, without further mishegas, here's Solomon The Milkman.

 My grandfather Sullivan was a milkman for H. P. Hood for many years.
 He told this story, which took place during the days when he did his route on a horse-drawn wagon.